meashiri/ctf-writeups/gh-pages/content/posts/202311-glacierCTF/index.md

 1. We are given a series of 364 ciphertext values, which correspond to 364 // 7 = 52 characters.
 1. We know that the flag starts with `gctf{`.
 1. We can use this known text to determine which ciphertext correspond to which LCG, which will help us crack the LCG and recreate the sequence.
 1. Note that we need to only crack one of the LCGs, as it is a binary sequence.
+So, if the next value from that LCG does not match the ciphertext, assume that the ciphertext corresponds to the second, (uncracked) LCG.

 The complete solution is as follows: